kwatch/benry-ruby/benry-cmdopt/README.md

 ### Not Supported

-* default value
+* default value when the option not specified in command-line
 * `--no-xxx` style option
-* bash/zsh completion
+* bash/zsh completion (may be supported in the future)
 * I18N of error message (may be supported in the future)